5 Helpful Methods to Tune Your Guitar Like a Pro

 So whether you like using a mobile app to tune, or prefer “old school” methods like tuning by ear, this article covers it all!

-For a quick historical perspective, here’s a quick chart to show you the evolution of guitar tuners:
+For a quick historical perspective, here’s a quick timeline that shows the evolution of guitar tuners:

 What does tuning the guitar mean?